 For many, small text is impossible to read.
 As a result, the WCAG suggests, “Except for captions and images of text, text [should] be resized without assistive technology up to 200 percent without loss of content or functionality.”

-Make sure constituents have the option to increase the text size directly from your website.
+Make sure constituents have the option to increase the text size directly from your website based on their individual needs.

 6. Add Captions to Videos & Live Streams - Level A + Level AA